Hexagon/thinker-fts/README.md

 ## Basic configuration

 Thinkers default configuration is overridden by supplying an options object to Thinkers constructor.
-There is also a couple of settings that can be changed on runtime, both is shown below

 ```javascript